tlmohren/python320kincaid/exercises/exercise_imageFFT.md

 ### The exercise:

-1a) load the cookie image as a black and white image
+1a) load an image (Cookie.jpg, Coffee.jpg, or Cardinal) as a black and white image

 1b) Do the fourier transform of the image, display the (shifted) fourier spectrum in log10